-All applicants are asked to submit:
+All applicants must submit:

 Team members are expected to be available to respond during their team's on-call rotations and remain at an incident for up to 14 days.
 Team members should be prepared to be logistically self-sufficient for 72 hours.

-Team members should have the full support of their sponsoring agencies to participate in training, Section Working Groups, and the annual conference.
+Team members should have the full support of their sponsoring agencies to participate in training, section working groups, and the annual conference.
 Team members should have access to an agency command vehicle for deployments.